Story about a wolf's survival in the wild

-Winyd bent his head and lapped up some snow letting it melt in his mouth.
-Water wouldn’t be a problem but finding food would be.
+Winyd bent his head and lapped up some snow, letting it melt in his mouth.
+Water wouldn’t be a problem, but finding food would be.
 Winyd could remember past winters as worse as this one.
 However, this was already as bad as any he could remember, and all the signs indicated it would get worse.
 Winyd threaded his way through the undergrowth which had concealed his lair; dislodging snow from bushes, in passing.
-Out in the open, he sniffed the air again, his keen eyes searched the tree lined forest for movement, but nothing stirred.
+Out in the open, he sniffed the air again, his keen eyes searched the tree-lined forest for movement, but nothing stirred.

 The next day saw Winyd heading in the same direction, the forest thinned, and he would soon be in open country.
 The wind gusted through the trees blowing snow in eddies that occasionally rose to obscure the view ahead.
 It was afternoon when Winyd crested a low hill with stunted trees growing alongside mixed scrub bushes.
 He caught the scent of a familiar animal turning back he followed the scent keeping downwind as much as possible so that his prey couldn't detect him.
 He followed the smell, down a dip in the hillside, until he found the tell-tale tracks of a rabbit.
-He moved cautiously, as the smell grew stronger stalking his prey with patience and cunning.
+He moved cautiously, as the scent grew stronger, stalking his prey with patience and cunning.
 Realising this may be his last chance for some time to have anything to eat.
 He did not let the hunger he felt drive him to make a mistake, and alert the prey to his presence.

 Occasionally the wind turned to carry the scent away from him, and even the tracks would disappear blown by the wind.
-Then he stopped and waited until the smell came to him again in this way he followed until he finally glimpsed the rabbit close to its burrow.
+Then he stopped and waited until the scent came to him again in this way he followed until he finally glimpsed the rabbit close to its burrow.
 Winyd crouched low and stealthily crept up behind the rabbit.
 At the last moment just as the rabbit caught his scent, he pounced his teeth sinking into the rabbit’s neck.
 The rabbit struggled desperately to break free but, Winyd clenched his jaws tight, and soon the rabbit struggled no more.

 The meat was lean but enough to stave back the hunger and replenish his strength.
-Winyd sat near the remains of his kill cleaning himself when the scent of more wolves came to him.
+Winyd sat near the remains of his kill, cleaning himself when the scent of more wolves came to him.
 He stood ears pricked, watching as he saw three wolves ghosting out of the forest; they soon caught his scent and approached warily.
-Winyd recognised the pack leader, a she-wolf whom he had hunted with in past seasons Storm was her name he remembered, she came with two males in tow and stood to face him.
+Winyd recognised the pack leader, a she-wolf whom he had hunted with, in past seasons Storm was her name he remembered, she came with two males in tow and stood to face him.
 She was smaller and her fur a lighter colour than most wolves who dwelled in the mountains

-“You got a kill I see Winyd," Storm said in a weary tone.
+“You got a kill I see Winyd,’ Storm said in a weary tone.

 “You are kind to offer even though there is little left Winyd,” Storm answered.
 The two male wolves didn’t look too pleased, but Storm ignored them as she nibbled at the rabbit remains before snagging it in her jaws and flinging it towards her pack mates.
 The two hungrily tore apart what remained of the rabbit

 Winyd had been feeling uneasy since he dreamed of the white wolf and thought he could confide in Storm about his dream.
-When he finished telling her; she looked curiously at him before speaking.
+When he finished telling her, she looked curiously at him before speaking.
 “I have heard tell of the great white wolf, it is said, he is the father and protector of all wolves,” Storm said after some thought.
 “If he came to you in a dream to warn you, I wouldn’t take it lightly.
-Though it is strange for as you say, to go back into the mountains would seem foolish,” she continued at length.
+Though it is strange indeed for as you say to go back into the mountains would seem foolish,” she continued at length.
 “What shall you do Winyd?”
-She asked her two pack mates had finished the remains of the rabbit and were waiting expectantly.
+She asked her two pack mates finished the remains of the rabbit and were waiting expectantly.

 “I have never heard of the father of all wolves before,” Winyd began.
 “As to what I’ll do, If you permit I would like to travel with your pack a while and think on what you said,” Winyd said in conclusion.